 In North America, the U.S. and Canada are engaged in significant legislative and regulatory activity relating to CO2 emissions, at the federal, state and provincial levels of government.
-There are numerous proposals pending before the U.S. Congress which would create a cap-and-trade emissions trading scheme for CO2, but no legislation has been adopted into law.
-Other proposals would adopt a national carbon tax or would create restrictions on CO2 emissions without utilizing a cap-and-trade system.
 The U.S. Environmental Protection Agency ("EPA") regulates emissions of hazardous air pollutants under the Clean Air Act, which grants the EPA authority to establish limits for certain air pollutants and to require compliance, levy penalties and bring civil judicial action against violators.
+The structure and scope of the EPA's CO2 regulations are currently the subject of litigation and are expected to be the subject of federal legislative activity.
+The EPA regulations, if preserved as proposed, could have a significant long-term impact on the Company's US operations.
 The EPA also implemented the Cross-State Air Pollution Rule, which set stringent emissions limits in many states starting in 2012.
-The state of California adopted cap-and-trade legislation aimed at reducing greenhouse gas emissions starting in 2013.
-These rules may result in higher energy prices and other costs to the Company.
+The state of California in the U.S and the province of Quebec in Canada adopted cap-and-trade legislation aimed at reducing greenhouse gas emissions starting in 2013.

 In Asia Pacific, the National Greenhouse and Energy Reporting Act 2007 commenced on July 1, 2008 in Australia.
 This act established a mandatory reporting system for corporate greenhouse gas emissions and energy production and consumption.
-In 2011, the Australian government adopted a carbon pricing mechanism that took effect in July 2012, which requires certain manufacturers to pay a tax based on their carbon-equivalent emissions.
-In New Zealand, the government made a number of amendments to the emissions trading scheme passed into law in September 2008.
-One of the changes introduced a transition phase to the scheme between July 1, 2010 and December 31, 2012.
-During this period, participants were able to buy emission units from the government.
+In 2011, the Australian government adopted a carbon pricing mechanism that took effect in 2012, which requires certain manufacturers to pay a tax based on their carbon-equivalent emissions.
+An emissions trading scheme has also been in effect in New Zealand since 2008.

 In South America, the Brazilian government passed a law in 2009 requiring companies to reduce the level of greenhouse gas emissions by the year 2020.
-Implementation of this law is expected in 2013 once the mechanics are more fully defined.
 In the other South American countries, national and local governments are considering proposals that would impose regulations to reduce CO2 emissions, but no legislation has been implemented to date.